Sally A.M. Hogenboom

 The relationship between what we read on (social) media and the effects on our (stereotypical) beliefs and actions.

-Full-time employement as a PhD Student.
-Primary focus is on measuring changes in stereotypes through behavioral tasks.
-The project website is available via https://bias-barometer.github.io/
+Full-time employment as a PhD Student.
+Primary focus was on measuring changes in stereotypes through behavioral tasks.
+The project website is available via https://bias-barometer.github.io/.
+Supervisors: L. van Maanen (Utrecht University); K. Schulz (University of Amsterdam)

 • R Studio